 The Mizzou Black Men’s Initiative (MBMI) is a two-year leadership development program provided by the Gaines/Oldham Black Culture Center.
 We understand that leaving home can be challenging, therefore, the purpose of the program is to assist in the successful transition of Black freshmen males into the collegiate environment.
 There are three pillars that guide the operation of the program: Support, Development, and Involvement

 Students are supported through one on one meetings with professional staff members and peer mentors to allow time for goal setting, academic monitoring, and social support.

-Leadership skills are developed through the SSC 1150 course, participation in leadership activities, and community service opportunities.
+Leadership skills are developed through the SSC 1150, SSC 2100, and EDLPA 3100 courses, participation in leadership activities, and community service opportunities.